codevera-ai/admin-smart-bar/readme.txt

 Press `Ctrl+K` on Windows/Linux or `Cmd+K` on Mac anywhere in the WordPress admin.
 You can change this keyboard shortcut in Settings → Admin Smart Bar.

-= Can I search draft posts? =
+= Can I search draft posts and private content? =

 Yes.
-All post statuses are searchable, including drafts.
+All post statuses are searchable, including drafts and private posts.
+The plugin respects WordPress capabilities, so users only see content they have permission to access.
 Draft posts will show a preview link instead of a view link.

-= Does it work with page builders? =
+= Does it work with WooCommerce? =

 Yes.
-Admin Smart Bar supports Elementor, Beaver Builder, Divi, and Oxygen.
-It searches the actual content created with these builders.
+If WooCommerce is installed, you can search products and access WooCommerce admin pages through the search bar.

+= How does the fuzzy search work? =

+The plugin includes intelligent typo correction.
+If you mistype a word, it will still find relevant results.
+For example, searching for "admn" will find "admin" pages.

 = Does it track my searches? =

 No. All searches happen on your server.
 No data is sent anywhere.
 No tracking or analytics are used.
+The search index is stored locally in your WordPress installation.

 = Can I customise the keyboard shortcut? =